tmcybers/Hypr-S3C/README.md

 | Icons | ttf-nerd-fonts-symbols ttf-font-icons sway-dynamic-names-git |
 | Opcional Archive Explorer GUI | thunar thunar-archive-plugin file-roller fmpegthumbnailer |

-> With all this installed, now you can reboot, and login into Hyperland.
+> With all this installed, now you can reboot, and login into Hyprland.

 ~~Take in account that im not using login manager, like sddm or others, i use tty, im not fan of login managers and GUI stuffs~~